2025-09-07 08:24 PM

 #endif

-This journey from a simple, byte-by-byte parser to a memory-optimized, massively parallel SIMD engine taught me more than any textbook ever could.
+This journey from a simple byte-by-byte parser to a memory-optimized, massively parallel SIMD engine taught me more than any textbook could.

-SIMD is Not Optional Anymore: If your application is processing large amounts of data, and you are not using SIMD, you are fundamentally wasting over 90% of your CPU's potential.
+SIMD is Not Optional Anymore: If you're processing large amounts of data and not using SIMD, you're wasting 90% of your CPU's potential.

-Memory is the Real Bottleneck: You can have the most brilliant algorithm in the world, but if it's constantly waiting for data from RAM, it will be slow.
+Memory is the Real Bottleneck: You can have the most brilliant algorithm, but if it's constantly waiting for data from RAM, it'll be slow.
 Optimize for cache locality first.

 Benchmark Everything, Trust Nothing: Without tools like perf